Giuseppe Danise: North American career and Metropolitan Opera

 From 1922 to 1931, he appeared every year at the Ravinia summer opera in Chicago.

 In 1925, he married Ines Rognoni (a former ballerina at La Scala) in West New York, New Jersey.
 They later had two daughters, Aurora and Ebe.
 Also in 1925 the Supreme Court in Brooklyn issued an interlocutory decree of divorce to a Raffaela Danise.
 In lieu of alimony, Danise was made to pay her a complete financial settlement of $20,000.

 From 1921 to 1927, Danise recorded dozens of arias, art songs, popular songs, and religious works for Brunswick Records.
 Most of them were done in the acoustic method, but a small handful of electrics show a voice of great sonority with an intense ring.

 As a result of an economic crisis in 1932, the Metropolitan Opera began to reduce fees for its soloists, causing Danise not to renew his contract with the Metropolitan Opera.

 He returned to Italy, performing again with great success at La Scala, now as Scarpia in Tosca and as Alfonso in Donizetti's La favorita; in 1933 at the Teatro Regio of Torino as Telramund in Lohengrin under Max von Schillings; as well as in 1933 at the Teatro Massimo Palermo as Scarpia; and in 1935 at the Teatro Carlo Felice Genova as Alfonso in La favorita.
 In the years 1935–37 he performed at the Opera of Rio de Janeiro as Scarpia, as Rigoletto, as Gianciotto in Francesca da Rimini, and as Germont père in La traviata alongside Brazilian soprano Bidu Sayão.
 His final performances were in 1939, as Germont in Traviata and Gérard in Andrea Chenier at São Paulo.

 After retirement

 Danise and Sayão became companions, and he retired to look after her voice, career, and interests.
 In 1946, the two divorced their respective first spouses, were married in 1947, and then settled in the United States.
 While they maintained a summer home ("Casa Bidu") in Camden, Maine, their usual home was at the Ansonia Hotel in New York City, where Danise opened a voice studio.
-He taught, among others, Regina Resnik (guiding her from soprano to mezzo-soprano), baritone Giuseppe Valdengo, Barry Morrell (guiding him from baritone to tenor), and bass Bonaldo Giaiotti.
+He taught, among others, Regina Resnik (guiding her from soprano to mezzo-soprano), baritone Giuseppe Valdengo, Barry Morell (guiding him from baritone to tenor), and bass Bonaldo Giaiotti.

 Danise is buried next to Sayão's mother at the Woodlawn Cemetery in New York City.